nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 * 1.7 : [Deleting a link](#17-deleting-a-link-rm-link_number-)
 * 1.8 : [Starring / Unstarring a link](#18-marking-unmarking-a-link-as-a-starred-link-star-link_number)

+>**Warning**
+>If you edit the data file wrongly, the bookmark feature will not be able to take in the correct category name, and links.
+>If you encounter any errors after handling the bookmark data file, refer to [FAQ](#faq)

 <div style="page-break-after: always;"></div>

 ### 1.1 Viewing all the bookmarks links: `list`,`list -s`, `list -c`, `list -a`